rachelhyeon/obsession-analysis/obsession_analysis.md

 positive and negative sentiments is matched with the text being analyzed.
 For this analysis, a custom lexicon/dictionary containing 432 words related to obsession was built (Appendix 7.1).
-NRC Emotion Lexicon was used as a basis for building the lexicon [@nrc-emotion].
+NRC Emotion Lexicon was used as a basis for building the lexicon [5].
 In addition to the NRC Emotion Lexicon, multi-word expressions (such as "train of thought" and "could not stop") and other synonyms of obsession that did not appear in the NRC Emotion Lexicon were added.
 The `tokens_lookup`